This Healthier Carrot Sheet Cake is easy to make, naturally gluten free, and the hit at every family holiday I’ve taken it to!

 I did keep the cream cheese frosting close to the classic version.
 However I found that I preferred around 1/3 the amount of powdered sugar I used to put in my cream cheese frosting.
 That way the cream cheese shines through perfectly, yet it’s still enough powdered sugar to make a silky frosting texture.

 If you can’t have dairy, I’ve linked to one of my dairy free glazes that works well here.
-And while you can omit the powdered sugar and just sweeten the frosting with a touch of maple syrup or honey, it will lack that certain ‘frosting’ texture that you can only get with powdered sugar.
+Or you can also use your choice of dairy free cream cheese and butter.
+You could omit the powdered sugar and just sweeten the frosting with a touch of maple syrup or honey.
+But it will lack that certain ‘frosting’ texture that you can only get with powdered sugar.

 Let’s make this Healthier Carrot Sheet Cake!